 Assessing genetic variation of forest tree species at risk

-Above right: Ponderosa pine is an ecologically and economically important tree species across much of the western United States.
+Pictured: Eastern hemlock (left) is an important species in riparian areas; this stand is along a creek at South Mountains State Park in North Carolina.
+Eastern hemlock is experiencing severe mortality from the exotic hemlock woolly adelgid across much of its distribution. | Ponderosa pine (right) is an ecologically and economically important tree species across much of the western United States.
 It faces threats from an epidemic of native bark beetles and from climate change.
 This ponderosa pine in northern Colorado is infested by mountain pine beetle.
-Photo by Kevin Potter.
+Photos by Kevin Potter.

 This research has been described in a number of papers and presentations.